marotella/marotella/README.md

 <h1 align="center">Hi 👋, I'm Michelle</h1>
 <h3 align="center">A full-stack dev who likes to tackle complex problems in order to make hard work easier!</h3>

-- 🔭 I’m currently working on optimizing a Google API integration using Node.js for Academic Atlas to automate stock image selection for pre-college programs.
+- 🔭 I’m currently working on optimizing a script for archiving data at Academic Atlas, and a project called Stars Align.

 - 🌱 I’m currently learning **Flask and Cybersecurity Fundamentals**